lulav/LRS_Documentation/docs_data_analysis_versioned_docs/version-v0.7.17/documentation/error_analysis/citros_data.md

 ```

-It returns CitrosStat object, that stores independent variable values, mean data values, covarian matrix and
+It returns CitrosStat object, that stores independent variable values, mean data values, covariant matrix and
-standard deviation (square root of the covariant matrix diogonal elements) for each index.
+standard deviation (square root of the covariant matrix diagonal elements) for each index.

 The mean data value, independent variable values and standard deviation are the pandas.DataFrames: